Ascending Stent Graft for Aortic Disease

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, if you have had certain heart procedures or treatments requiring specific medications like Dual Anti Platelet Therapy (DAPT) within 30 days prior to treatment, you may not be eligible to participate.

-Is the GORE® Ascending Stent Graft generally safe for humans?
+What prior data suggests that the GORE® Ascending Stent Graft device is safe for treating aortic disease?

-What data supports the effectiveness of the GORE® Ascending Stent Graft treatment for aortic disease?
+What evidence suggests that the GORE® Ascending Stent Graft device is effective for aortic disease?

 Who Is on the Research Team?